BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.
 We believe that empowering women in the design community improves and enriches the practice of architecture, the quality of the built environment, and ultimately, the human experience.

-We are honoured to have Megan Sanchez host the BEAT Workshop session on Wednesday, April 27th, 2022.
+We were honoured to have Megan Sanchez host the BEAT Workshop session on Wednesday, April 27th, 2022.

 Amidst our office transitions and return to hints of normalcy, we have a huge opportunity to reintroduce humanity back into the workplace.
 Never has there been a more opportune time to prioritize the discussion on mental health and burnout prevention within architecture and design.
 In this session we’ll challenge the notion of self-sacrifice as a prerequisite for success and shed light on the steps we can take for change – first for ourselves as individuals and then for the wellbeing of our organizations.